KonstantinosArmaos/PyLESA-v.2/README.md

 # Running PyLESA

 1. Install Python3 (code has been tested on Python 3.9.7 but should work with similar) and dependencies in requirements.txt.
 Download source code.
 2. It is recommended to use an Anaconda Installation (https://www.anaconda.com/products/individual) as these will contain the majority of required packages.
-Set up a virtual enviroment using Conda (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using the requirements.yml file.
+Set up a virtual enviroment using Conda (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using the requirements.yml file. (requirements file has not been updated in this version)

         conda env create -f requirements.yml